Hyperholomorphic sheaves and new examples of hyperkaehler manifolds: Introduction

 \item Section \ref{_twisto_tra_Section_} is a primer on twistor transform and quaternionic-K\"ahler geometry.
 We give an exposition of the works of A. Swann (\cite{_Swann_}), T. Nitta (\cite{_Nitta:bundles_}, \cite{_Nitta:Y-M_}) on quaternionic-K\"ahler manifolds and explain the direct and inverse twistor transform over hyperk\"ahler and qua\-ter\-ni\-onic-\--K\"ah\-ler manifolds.

 \item Section \ref{_C_equiv_twi_spa_Section_} gives a correspondence between $B_2$-bundles on a qua\-ter\-ni\-onic-\--K\"ah\-ler manifold, and $\C^*$-equivariant holomorphic bundles on the twistor space of the corresponding hyperk\"ahler manifold constructed by A. Swann.
-This is called ``Swann's formalism for vector bundles''.
+This is called `` Swann's formalism for vector bundles''.
 We use this correspondence to prove that an associate graded sheaf of a hyperholomorphic sheaf is equipped with a natural connection which is compatible with quaternions.
-This implies polystability of the bundle $\pi^* F\restrict C$ (see Subsection \ref{_Swann's_intro_Subsection_}).

-\item In Section \ref{_modu_hyperho_Section_}, we use the polystability of the bundle $\pi^* F\restrict C$ to show that a hyperholomorphic deformation of a hyperholomorphic bundle is again a bundle.
+\item In Section \ref{_modu_hyperho_Section_}, we use the equivariant geometry of the bundle $\pi^* F\restrict C$ to show that a hyperholomorphic deformation of a hyperholomorphic bundle is again a bundle.
 Together with results on $C$-restricted complex structures and Maruyama's compactification (\cite{_Maruyama:Si_}), this implies that the moduli of semistable bundles are compact, under conditions of $C$-restrictness and non-existence of trianalytic subvarieties (\ref{_space_semista_bu_compa_Theorem_}).

 \item In Section \ref{_new_exa_Section_}, we apply these results to the hyperk\"ahler geometry.
 Using the desingularization theorem for singular hyperk\"ahler manifolds (\ref{_desingu_Theorem_}), we prove that the moduli of stable deformations of a hyperholomorphic bundle has a compact hyperk\"ahler desingularization (\ref{_space_sta_bu_compa_hyperka_Theorem_}).
 We give an exposition of the theory of twistor paths, which allows one to identify the categories of stable bundles for different K\"ahler structures on the same hyperk\"ahler manifold (\ref{_admi_twi_impli_Theorem_}).
 These results allow one to weaken the conditions necessary for compactness of the moduli spaces of vector bundles.
 Finally, we give a conjectural exposition of how these results can be used to obtain new examples of compact hyperk\"ahler manifolds.